KooperL/portfolio/server/v1.flask/readme.md

 `pip install -r requirements.txt` to download modules.

-This does not install `mongoDB` so that should be done seperately with the instructions on `https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-ubuntu/`
+This does not install `mongoDB` so that should be done separately with the instructions on `https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-ubuntu/`

 The conf file in `/etc/mongodb.conf` must point to `portfolio/server/data/mongodb` instead of its default.